nasa/cumulus/docs/data-cookbooks/throttling-queued-executions.md

 #### Create/update a rule to use your new queue

-Create or update a rule definition to include a `queueName` property that refers to your new queue, where `queueName` matches the identifier that was [defined previously for the queue](#set-maximum-executions-for-the-queue):
+Create or update a rule definition to include a `queueName` property that refers to your new queue, where `queueName` matches the `id` that was [defined previously for the queue](#set-maximum-executions-for-the-queue):

 ```json
 {